aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/kinesis/kda-flink-demo/README.md

-# Demo consumer application
+# Demo consumer application (for Amazon Kinesis Data Streams)
 A consumer is an application that processes all data from a Kinesis data stream.
-This [demo](src/main/java/com/demo/SampleApplication.java) is built using [Apache Flink](https://flink.apache.org/) (a popular framework and engine for processing data streams), and can be deployed as an application in Amazon Kinesis Data Analytics.
+This [demo](src/main/java/com/demo/SampleApplication.java) is built using [Apache Flink](https://flink.apache.org/) (a popular framework and engine for processing data streams) and can be deployed as an application in Amazon Kinesis Data Analytics.

 > Kinesis Data Analytics provides the underlying infrastructure for your Apache Flink applications.
 It handles core capabilities like provisioning compute resources, parallel computation, automatic scaling, and application backups (implemented as checkpoints and snapshots).
 You can use the high-level Flink programming features (such as operators, sources, and sinks) in the same way that you use them when hosting the Flink infrastructure yourself.

-## Apache Flink
+## Programming your Apache Flink application
+Applications primarily use either the [DataStream API](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/datastream_api.html) or the [Table API](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/).
+Other Apache Flink APIs are also available, but they are less commonly used in building streaming applications.

+> This demo uses the DataStream API, but the solution has a similar [example](/source/kinesis/kda-flink-kafka) using the Table API.

+### Apache Flink DataStream API
-The Apache Flink programming model is based on two components:
+The Apache Flink DataStream API programming model is based on two components:
 - **Data stream**: The structured representation of a continuous flow of data records.
 - **Transformation operator**: Takes one or more data streams as input, and produces one or more data streams as output.